PetroChina in talks with Shell, Hess to explore shale oil

 CNPC has approved Tuha’s application to jointly develop Santanghu with Shell and Hess, the report said.

-The proposal still needs to be approved by the National Development and Reform Commission, in line with China’s industry policy.
+The proposal still needs to be approved by the National Development and Reform Commision, in line with China’s industry policy.

 In March, Shell signed a production sharing contract with CNPC for a shale gas block in southwestern Sichuan, the first such deal in China.